-Produce in vivid red hues might seem hard to come by, but interesting enough, in our colorful produce tour, orange produce was even harder to track down.
+Produce in vivid red hues might seem hard to come by, but interestingly enough, in our colorful produce tour, orange produce was even harder to track down.
 As it turns out, the options are pretty straightforward — oranges, carrots, and golden bell peppers — but that doesn't make them any less full of flavor.
-Find out what to do with them when you keep reading.
+Find out what to do with them below.

 Although I tend towards peeling and eating oranges on the spot, they do add bright, tangy flavor and a whole lot of juice to many dishes.
-Roasted chicken that has been stuffed with oranges is a succulent meal.
-Pair that with an orange and fennel salad and you've got a meal full of citrus.
+Orange chicken is a succulent meal.
+Pair that with an orange and farro salad and you've got a meal full of citrus.
 To preserve the flavor of oranges, candy the peels and use them in baked goods.
 But obviously one of our favorite ways to enjoy this fruit is in mimosa form.

 Carrots add a background sweetness to all kinds of dishes, like soups and stews.
-But if you want to keep them as the star fo the show, try them simply steamed with olive oil and lemon juice.
-If you want to get a little bit fancy, try fast and easy pomegranate-balsamic glazed carrots.
+But if you want to keep them as the star of the show, try them simply steamed with olive oil and lemon juice.
+If you want to get a little bit fancy, try ribboned carrot salad.
 And last but certainly not least, you can't go wrong with pickling carrots and enjoying them for weeks.

 Orange Bell Peppers